shreshthjain/submissiom/module-1/community-assessment.md

 How would you define your community?
 Try to be open minded, but here are some examples of ways you could define your community:

-- Is it a computer science club or special interest group?
+- Is it a computer science club or special interest group? <br>
 Computer Science Club

 - Is it a formally recognized community such as a student society, or is it an informal community such as a friendship group?